Mountain House, California: Transportation

+Public transportation

 The nearest railway station is in Tracy, operated by Altamont Corridor Express (ACE).
 Livermore Amador Valley Transit Authority provides bus service to Hacienda Business Park and the Dublin/Pleasanton BART station.
 San Joaquin RTD provides van service to the Tracy Transit Center.

+Major highways

+Interstate 205 serves as the closest major highway to Mountain House, which runs just south of the community and is connected via an interchange at Mountain House Parkway (exit 2).
+Mountain House Parkway then proceeds by an overpass above I-205 where it becomes International Parkway in Tracy and connects to the southeasterly terminus of Interstate 580 which eventually merges with Interstate 5 near Vernalis south of Tracy.